matrix-org/matrix-spec-proposals/proposals/3395-synthetic-appservice-events.md

         - "m.user.deactivated"
 ```

+Currently only the `namespaces.users` field can contain this key, though the door is left open for
+future MSCs to expand upon this feature and allow synthetic events for different contexts.

-Then, when the homeserver wishes to inform a appservice of an event it would send the event over the appservice `/transaction`
+Then, when the homeserver wishes to inform a appservice of an event it would send the event over the
-API.
-If the application service is down, these events SHOULD be retried when the appservice comes back up.
+appservice `/transaction` API.
+If the application service is down, these events SHOULD be retried when
+the appservice comes back up.

+As the synthetic events are namespaced, the AS should only be sent events for users in that namespace.

 ```
 PUT /_matrix/app/v1/transactions/{txnId}